PolytechAngersMecatroniqueClub/istia_rover/README.md

  - two alimentations boards UNI-REG (https://www.lextronic.fr/conversion-tension/29859-module-alimentation-1-8-2-7-3-3-4-5-12vcc.html)
  - a LiDAR hokuyo utm-30lx (with an home made power board for power supply the sensor)
  - a TSL2561 lux sensor from adafruit (https://www.adafruit.com/product/439)

+# The ROS istia_rover package
+This package contains specifics nodes to run the rover dans the sensors, the source code of the nodes are in the src folder

+## motor_hat_twist_node.cpp
+This node allows to

+## tsl2561_node.cpp

+## wireless_controller.py

+## The launch files